We know everyone keeps saying it, but 2020 really has been a year quite unlike any other we have lived through.

 Financial education is (finally) coming out of the shadows to centre stage.
 This is partly a result of the covid health crisis, partly the coming economic crisis, and partly the growing understanding that wealth inequality and financial wellbeing are intimately connected.

 On an institutional level, there is an ever increasing commitment to improving disadvantaged students’ outcomes and broadening the range of “life skills” students gain while on campus to prepare them for the future of work.

 As the economic climate worsens, improving money management skills is crucial for all and we are proud of the impact we are having, while recognising there is much still to be done.

 Students engaged with their financial wellbeing

 Earning the attention, curiosity, interest and passion of students towards their personal financial wellbeing drives much of what we do and this year tens of thousands of students have engaged with the Blackbullion platform.

-On average, 3 lessons have been completed every minute in our platform since January.
+On average, a student has completed a lesson in our platform every 3 minutes since January.

 During our November UniBattle fortnight alone:

 - 27,000 financial education lessons were completed by students